northeastern-oasis/Workshop-5-Intro-Backend-Development/4-intro-express/README.md

 (or just double click the RUN APP file)

 Our starting point for this app is `app.js`.
-This is where we tell Node to start executing in our `package.json` (more on that later).
+This is where we tell Node to start executing in our `package.json` (more on that in a moment).

 `package.json` tells Node information about this project--what packages it uses (like Express), what the starting point is (`app.js`), who the author is, etc